imixs/imixs-cloud/doc/STORAGE.md

 This storage class definition will automatically create 3 replicas of a persistence volume.

+To apply the new storage class run:

+	$ kubectl apply -f management/longhorn/003-storageclass.yaml

 **Note:** The storage class is marked as the 'default' storage class within the cluster.
 This allows you to create a PersistentVolumeClaim with an unspecified storageClassName.
 Find details [here](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/#defaulting-behavior).

 ### Create a Volume Claim

 Now you can easily create a Persistence Volume Claim (PVC) within your pod using the new _longhorn_ StorageClass.
+You do not need to create a PersistenceVolume manually because the storageClass will create a PV dynamically.

 	apiVersion: v1